raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

         - Access to console and CLI
         - Used to integrate your own repository of users with IAM
     - Single Sign-On (SSO)
-        - Managed service and Improved way of handling temporary credential
+        -  **Centrally manage SSO access to multiple AWS accounts and business applications**
         - Integrated with AWS Organizations, SAML 2.0 and on-premise AD
         - Centralized permission management and auditing with CloudTrail
         - Can access AWS Resources and 3rd party applications with one Sign-On